ahayman/FlxDatabase/README.md

 # Flexile Database

 The Flexile Database is a set of classes to help manage information in a SQLite database (iPhone only at the moment) in an object oriented fashion.
+I use the library primarily in my own app [Flexile](http://flexile.co).
 The header files are fully documented, so you can learn a lot about usage there.

 There is one dependency: [FlexileToolkit](https://github.com/ahayman/FlexileToolkit).
 It a collection of classes, defines, functions, etc I use in most of my projects.